syntaxseed/Phue/README.md

 ## Requirements

-* PHP 7.1+
+* PHP 7.1+, 8.0+
 * cURL extension (optional)

-For old php support please use the original package sqmk/Phue
+For old php support please use the original package by `sqmk/Phue`.

 ## Installation

 The Phue library is available in Packagist.
-You'll want to include ```sqmk/phue``` as a dependency in your project using composer.
+You'll want to include ```syntaxseed/phue``` as a dependency in your project using composer.
 If you are not familiar with composer, check it out here: [Composer](http://getcomposer.org)

 You can also use this library without composer.
 The library directory is ```library```.
 You'll want to map your namespace ```Phue``` to this directory in your autoloader of choice.